Oenologist

 Grape harvest

-The grape harvest is the decisive phase in viticulture, as it has a decisive influence on the taste and quality of the wine.
+The grape harvest is the most important phase in viticulture, as it has a decisive influence on the taste and quality of the grapes.

 Vinification

-Vinification is the winemaking process from the vineyard to bottling, often referring only to the production from the mashing stage.
+Vinification refers to the winemaking process from the grape to bottling, usually from the mashing stage.

 Weinstein